Spoiler Alert / Disclaimer

 This is a rebuttal to the essay that was written by Madam C.J.
 Walker’s great, great granddaughter titled, “The Facts about Madam C.J.
 Walker and Annie Malone”.

 When one considers the oppressive times that Madam C.J.
-Walker and African Americans lived under in this country, and that she was a child of slaves, and a successful business woman when women had very little to no rights, what she accomplished from her professional start in the hair care and beauty products business in 1906 to her death in 1919, can only be described as “astonishing”.
+Walker and African Americans lived under in this country, and that she was a child of slaves, and then later as a successful business woman when women had very little to no rights, what she accomplished from her professional start in the hair care and beauty products business in 1906 to her death in 1919, can only be described as “astonishing”.
 And to refer to Madam Walker’s great, great grand-daughter’s own views about Walker’s legacy, her philanthropy and training for women to learn a skill that allowed them the ability to provide quality of life for their families, was even more astonishing.

 For those who plan to watch the Netflix series, “Self Made” that premiered March 20, 2020, I will allude to a few scenes in the series, so this is a spoiler alert to probably wait to read this article.